 But how exactly does alcohol affect the stomach?
 And more importantly, what can you do to combat stomach issues arising from alcohol consumption?

 Hangover symptoms depend on your chemistry, the amount of alcohol consumed, food in your system, and other factors.
 Each person is different and must learn their symptoms and strategies to get rid of a hangover.

 You may have heard suggestions for how you can avoid a stomach upset and ease the ill-effects of alcohol on your stomach.
-These include not mixing drinks, eating, drinking plenty of water, not mixing painkillers with alcohol, and perhaps using a hangover pill that works to combat hangover symptoms.
+These include not mixing drinks, eating, drinking plenty of water, and not mixing painkillers with alcohol.
 But do any of them truly help you avoid a stomach upset after drinking?

 We list below the three most likely causes for your hangover stomach ache and tips to prevent it from happening again.

 1. Acid levels in your stomach